Guardia Piemontese: History

 The date of Guardia's foundation is unknown, and the name of the place has changed several times in history.
 "Guardia" means watch or lookout, and this name is probably related to a lookout tower built in the 11th century.
 Such lookout towers (torri costiere) were built to warn against Arab pirates, then called Saracens, ravaging the coast.
 Guardia used to be called Guardia Fiscaldi, after the powerful local feudal lords Fiscaldo/Fuscaldo, originating from Fuscaldo.
 After the settlement of Waldensian refugees who spoke the Occitan language, the place gained the name of Guardia dei Valdi.
 After their suppression, the name became Guardia Lombarda, which was changed to Guardia Piemontese in 1863.

 During the 12th and 13th centuries, Waldensians arrived in Calabria from the Kingdom of Arles and Dauphiné, which had part of his territories also in the most western valleys of Piedmont.
 By 1315, they had settled in Montalto Uffugo, later also in San Sosti dei Valdesi, Vacarizzo and San Vincenzo.
 The local feudal lords, the Spinelli, being lords of Fuscaldo, granted them refuge.
 By 1375, they had also settled on the hill rising to 500 metres above sea level on which the upper town of Guardia now stands.
 For a long period, the Waldensians pretended to live as Roman Catholics, attending the Holy Mass and having their children baptised in Catholic churches.
 However, privately they stuck to their beliefs and received travelling Waldensian preachers for few days in intervals of about two years.

 With the successes of the Reformation, many secret Waldensians decided not to hide their true religious beliefs any longer.
 In 1532, they decided at their Synod of Chanforan (in Piedmont) to confess their beliefs openly.
-Thereupon, Calabrese Waldensians sent Marco Uscegli as an envoy to Geneva, with the request for preachers to be dispatched.
+Thereupon, Calabrian Waldensians sent Marco Uscegli as an envoy to Geneva, with the request for preachers to be dispatched.
 In this way the preacher Gian Luigi Pascale came to Calabria, and he established Waldensian churches in Guardia Piemontese and San Sosti.
 The Waldensians in their traditional areas in Piedmont did the same, and in 1560 the locally powerful Bishop of Mondovì, Cardinal Michele Ghislieri (later to become Pope Pius V), initiated a crusade against the Waldensians.